jbiesiadaa/jbiesiadaa/README.md

 ## Hi, I'm Julia

-am an Applied Mathematics student at IU Indianapolis with a minor in Applied Data Science and a certificate in Artificial Intelligence.
+I am an Applied Mathematics student at IU Indianapolis with a minor in Applied Data Science and a certificate in Artificial Intelligence.

 My main interests are data science, sports analytics, biomathematical modeling, data visualization, and predictive modeling.

+This GitHub account is where I showcase my projects, skills, and ideas.
+I am always happy to connect, share ideas, and collaborate.

 ## Projects
 You can see my full project list here: tbd